Differentially Private Low-dimensional Synthetic Data from High-dimensional Datasets: Synthetic data subroutines

 We first assume that the synthetic data $\bX''$ also has size $n$.
 Then for any column vector $X_i''$, we know that $Y_i = f(X_i'')$ is its closest vector in $[0,1]^d$ under the $\ell^{\infty}$ metric.
 For the data $X_1,X_2,\dots, X_n$, suppose that the solution to the optimal transportation problem for $W_1(\mu_{\bX},\mu_{\bX''})$ is to match $X_{\tau(i)}$ with $X_{i}''$, where $\tau$ is a permutation on $[n]$.
 Then

-In general, if the synthetic dataset has $m$ data points and $m\neq n$, we can split the points and regard both the true dataset and synthetic dataset as of size $mn$, then it's easy to check that the inequality still holds.
-The expectation bound follows from \eqref{eq:W1XMX2} and \eqref{eq:expectation_XMX}. \end{proof}
+In general, if the synthetic dataset has $m$ data points and $m\neq n$, we can split the points and regard both the true dataset and synthetic dataset as of size $mn$, then it's easy to check that the inequality still holds. \end{proof}